cierru/st-stepped-thinking/README.md

 4. Wait until a popup with the text "Done!" raises.
 5. Another message from the same character should be generated immediately.

+You can also run the thinking process with the `/steppedthinking-trigger` command in solo chats.

 ### Settings

 You can find the extension settings in the `Stepped Thinking` section of the SillyTavern `Extensions` menu.